VeriSilicon/ffmpeg/README.md

 5. Install VPE:
     * VPE build output is vpe/package;
     * For non-cross build, the VPE libs will be installed to your build server;
-    * For cross build, the VPE lib will be installed to $installpath folder which was specified by "./configure --installpath="; if $installpath is not set, then the VPE will not be installed.
+    * For cross build, the VPE lib will be installed to "$installpath" folder which was specified by "./configure --installpath="; if $installpath is not set, then the VPE will not be installed.

     ```bash
     # sudo make install